secretstartups/handbook/entity/gmbh-germany/index.html.md

 ### GitLab GmbH Germany Parental Leave

-To initiate your Parental Leave, submit the dates in PTO by Deel under the Parental Leave category.
+To initiate your Parental Leave, submit the dates in Time Off by Deel under the Parental Leave category.
 This will prompt the Absence Management team to process your leave.
 You can find out more information about our Parental Leave policy [here](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 #### Statutory Leave Entitlement